A balanced k-means algorithm for weighted point sets: Weight-balanced least-squares assignments

 \section{Weight-balanced least-squares assignments}

-In this section, we discuss how to compute a weight-balanced least-squares assignment for a given data set $X$ with weights $\Omega$, a set of sites $S$ and cluster size bounds $\kappa^{\pm}\in \mathbb{R}^k$.
-At several places of this paper, we make heavy use of the work of \cite{bg-11}, where weight-balanced least-squares assignments and their relation to power diagrams are studied.
-Rather than assuming detailed knowledge of these results, we repeat the relevant details now in our notation and state their implications concisely, to make the paper self-contained.
+In this section, we recall how to compute a weight-balanced least-squares assignment for a given instance $I=(k,n,d,X,\Omega)$ and a set of sites $S$.
+This computation has been studied in \cite{bg-11}.
+Proposition \ref{prop:LSAPD} will list the results we need for our discussion.
+To make the paper self-contained, we give the detailed model in our notation.